 Again, nationwide data can give you a ballpark estimate, but these averages mask a wide range of days on the market and represent everything from cozy starter homes to modern mansions.

-A Realtor with down-to-the-minute data on the real estate market conditions in your area will be able to give you the most accurate prediction based on your home’s location and condition.
+A Realtor with down-to-the-minute data on the real estate market conditions in your area will be able to give you the most accurate prediction of your home selling timeline based on your home’s location and condition.

 Make the Most of Your Sale